bigprof-software/online-invoicing-system/README.md

 You can also perform more advanced customization, like adding reports, changing validation rules, adding business logic, ... etc. through hooks.
 Please refer to the [hooks documentation](https://bigprof.com/appgini/help/advanced-topics/hooks) for more details.

 _**Contributions to this project are always welcome :)**_

-## Changelog

-###### Version 2.3, released on Oct 17, 2017

-* First commit to Github :)
-* Revised and enhanced README.
-* Various source code conflicts resolved.

-###### Version 2.2, released on May 08, 2017

-* Generated using AppGini 5.62
-* Implemented PHPMailer as the mail function for apps, with SMTP support configurable in admin settings.
-* Included hooks/__global.php in admin area.
-* Added new hook in __global.php, sendmail_handler() for intercepting mail sending operations.
-* Fixed PHP 7.1 compatibility issue.
-* Fixed preg_replace calls with /e modifier.
-* Added validation checks to make sure undefined data formats are properly handled.
-* Fixed XSS vulnerability in quick search responsibly reported by Netsparker.
-* Added hooks/README.html.
-* Fixed error with line breaks in emails sent from the admin area.
-* Bug fix with sorting of formatted lookup fields.
-* Bug fix for array_map warning when a record is selected in a table with a non-numeric PK.

-###### Version 2.1

-* Generated using AppGini 5.61
-* Improved detail view loading performance by preloading lookup values.
-* Bug fixed: Redirects don't work correctly if a non-standard port is used.
-* Configurable detail view template in DataList so that it can be set in hooks.
-* Fixed sorting behavior of lookup fields containing numeric data in table view.
-* Fixed a bug with anonymous users unable to directly access tables that they are allowed to view.
-* Fixed bug with error reporting behavior of unique fields.

-###### Version 2.0

-* Generated using AppGini 5.60
-* Separate prices table to keep check of the price history.
-* Adding different types of reports.
-* Automatic calcuation of the invoice total with or w/o adding taxes and discount.
-* Ability to print your invoice using your company template.